 - There can be only one broken lease/ rental debt (NOT an eviction) on your record.

-- These apartments can work with ONE broken lease; preferably under $1,000 owed with positive rental history since.
+- These apartments can work with ONE broken lease; less than $250 owed.

 - An extra deposit of one month rent (or more; dependent on your income and other factors) may be required.

 - Price range for these apartments are: 1/1 starts at $1,000 and up; 2/2 starts at $1,500.